-The book is an essential, in-depth annotated resource for developers, operators, policy makers, researchers, and academics engaged in unmanned systems, transportation management, and the future of aviation.
+This book is an essential, in-depth, annotated resource for developers, unmanned aircraft system operators, pilots, policy makers, researchers, and academics engaged in unmanned systems, transportation management, and the future of aviation.

 Table of Contents

 5. Selected Initiatives and Implementations